kn/myna/README.md

 Myna
 ====

-Myna is a js library that takes a tweet object and compiles it to machine speakable text.
+Myna is a JS library that takes a tweet object and compiles it to machine speakable text.
 This speakable text can be easily spoken by text-to-speech engine.

+For example, following tweet:

+Katsuya Noguchi
+OH: Myna is #SuperAwsome for #TTS and #TwitterBeginners!
+It is written by @kn bit.ly/ykbz6b

+compiled into plain English:

+Katsuya Noguchi overheard:
+Myna is Super Awesome for TTS and Twitter Beginners!
+It is written by Katsuya Noguchi

 Usage
 =====